ralfbiedert/openh264-rs/README.md

 - **I need to fix an important OpenH264 security hole, how can I update the library?**

   Cisco's OpenH264 library is contained in `openh264-sys2/upstream`.
 Updating is (almost, see below) as simple as [pulling their latest source](https://github.com/cisco/openh264), copying it into that directory, and manually removing all "resource" files.
-We probably should have a script to strip that folder automatically ...

 - **I heard Rust is super-safe, will this make decoding my videos safe too?**